 Two years earlier, 9/11 had brought religious fundamentalism into the spotlight with an event that was truly shocking to witness live on TV.
 It felt unreal, like a waking nightmare.
 I’d stood on top of one of the buildings a year previously and the memory made me shiver.
 A toxin was leaking into my bloodstream through the television as I watched these hellish events unfold.
 It was tough to escape the feeling that somebody had crafted this nightmare for a specific purpose: to alter the consciousness of the world, to upset the balance to serve their own ambitions, whatever they might be.
 Someone had turned down the dimmer switch for humanity and all its higher virtues, leaving us all suspended in a darkness, not of physical light, but of the spirit.

 I set down the literature and drank my coffee, none too keen to wriggle any further down the rabbit-hole without more caffeine.
-I could feel The Horseman’s Dream rumbling in the distance or so I thought.
-Turned out to be my car failing its MOT on a knackered exhaust.
+I could feel The Horseman’s Dream rumbling in the distance.

 Reading the tributes amidst the still-rising smoke and dust at Ground Zero was harrowing.
 As a young man, I had been looking forward to writing stuff that would comfort people and encourage them to be kinder to each other, to make the world a more interesting, peaceful place.
-It suddenly seemed a most naive, childish ambition, and my motivation to write faltered badly during the following two years.
+It suddenly seemed a most naive, childish ambition, and my motivation to write faltered badly.

-The Horseman’s Dream was the idea that broke the drought.
-My styrofoam coffee cup now empty, I scribbled as many notes as I could fit within the confines of Ben Affleck’s forehead, before I had to move on to Jennifer Aniston’s dress on the next page of the magazine.
+Back in the MOT garage, I scribbled as many notes as I could fit within the confines of Ben Affleck’s forehead, before I had to move on to Jennifer Aniston’s dress on the next page of the magazine.
 I inconspicuously removed the notated pages and stuffed them into my pocket before diving back to the Bible.
 Flipping it open randomly landed me in Revelations.

-I remembered that feeling of apocalyptic dread as I watched the Twin Towers fall on television.
+The words reminded me of the apocalyptic dread as I watched the Twin Towers fall on television.
 It made me wonder whether the apocalypse would take the form of something so awfully spectacular in the physical world or whether the apocalypse of the soul would be the thing to finish us off.
 This imperceptible parasite travelling through airwaves and feeding on higher virtue seemed to me to be a grave, real danger and it was clear that we had all been affected by it.
 Infected by it.

 I took the idea of a reality TV mogul rising to power and using media and technology to control and ultimately destroy the minds of a population to achieve complete dominance.
 I had always been disturbed by the incredible influence that the media has over people, but post 9/11, it became an assault rather than an influence.
 Something wasn’t right.
 And that pristine passport.
 Building 7.
 Temperatures required to melt steel beams.
 I don’t know if you remember, but people were openly talking about these things in polite company.
 I remember when the phrase “conspiracy theory” wasn’t dirty, laced with ridicule or used to undermine alternative opinions and ideas.
 The manipulation of that phrase became a source of suspicion in itself.
 Conspiracy theories about conspiracy theory.
 To the shadowy forces at the helm of this dark vessel cleaving through the waves of the collective consciousness, tampering with crime scenes seemed like more of an afterthought.
 Their real quarry seemed to be our very souls and it was jaw-dropping to see truth and logic escape from family and friends as they belched and regurgitated the desired narrative, becoming more exhausted and enraged by cognitive dissonance by the day.